Kabir08/SWEBench-verified-mini/README.md

 Note that I'm primarily combining work from other people, so I think most of the credit should go to others.
 - [Jiminez et al.](https://arxiv.org/abs/2310.06770) for creating the original dataset.
 - [The OpenAI evals contractor team](https://openai.com/index/introducing-swe-bench-verified/) for taking the dataset and creating SWEBench-verified.
-- My MATS scholar Govind and Axel for running the full dataset on a decent number of models for a different project so that I can compare the performance of models on the full dataset.
+- My MATS scholars [Govind](https://pimpale.github.io/) and [Axel](https://www.linkedin.com/in/axelhojmark/) for running the full dataset on a decent number of models for a different project so that I can compare the performance of models on the full dataset.
 - [TinyBenchmarks by Polo et al.](https://arxiv.org/abs/2402.14992) for good ideas on how to build tiny versions of bigger benchmarks.
 I use a different approach than them but was inspired by their work but used their paper for inspiration.
 Because I use a different approach, I decided to call my dataset 'mini' instead of 'tiny'.

 ## How to make SWEBench-verified-mini